rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 docker tag sandwichmaker:dev myrepository.azurecr.io/sandwichmaker:lab03
 ```

-Edit this file and replace `myrepository` with your ACR repository name.
-Then open a Git Bash CLI and do the following:
+> ℹ The `myrepository` name should already be replaced with your ACR repo name.

+Open a Git Bash CLI and do the following:

 1. Change directory to `deploy/k8s`
 1. `chmod +x tag.sh`